davepatel2/StuffEx---full-stack/packages/express-backend/ENDPOINTS.md

 Adds a specific item to a specific user's wishlist.
 The `userId` path variable is the user id for the user's whose wishlist you would like to change, and the `itemId` path variable is the id for the item you would like to add.

+### DELETE `/users/:userId/wishlist/:itemId`

+Removes a specific item from a specific user's wishlist.

 ### GET `/items`

 Returns a list of all items in the database.
 Particularly useful in populating the main page.
 If you want to run a keyword search, pass the url parameter `q` set to a string.
 For example, a keyword search on `spicy peppers` would look like `/items?q=spicy peppers`.